DaSpood/code-with-quarkus/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Launching the Keycloak server

+The project uses a Keycloak server for OIDC, that can be started in a docker container with the script `src/main/resources/oidc/launch.sh`.

+To configure the server, login to localhost:8180/auth using the credentials "admin;admin", then import the realm `src/main/resources/oidc/quarkus-realm.json`.

 ## Launching the database

 The project uses a PostGreSQL database, that can be started in a docker container with the script `src/main/resources/db/launch.sh`.